Common Terms in the NICU

 Retinopathy of Prematurity (ROP) - A disease affecting the retina of a preterm baby's eye.
 Involves

 rapid, irregular growth of blood vessels that can lead to bleeding and

 scarring of the retina.
 Can cause retinal detachment and blindness if

 severe.
 Premature babies will have scheduled exams of their eyes completed

 before they are discharged, and if the ROP is severe enough, laser surgery

-retina and detects any signs of ROP.
+pictures of the retina and detects any signs of ROP.

 Sepsis - The presence of harmful microorganisms in the blood and their effects

 Surfactant - A soap-like substance (made up mainly of fat) produced by lung cells.